-7. (a) Candidates who first enrolled for the BMus at Massey University or Victoria University of Wellington in 2005 or who have completed fewer than 120 VUW points/100 MU credits towards the BMus may complete the degree of that university under that statute, making such substitutions as prescribed by the Director, as long as they do so by the end of 2010.
+7. (a) Candidates who first enrolled for the BMus at Victoria University of Wellington or Massey University in 2005 or who have completed fewer than

+120 Victoria points/100 Massey University credits towards the BMus may complete the degree of that university under that statute, making such substitutions as prescribed by the Director of the New Zealand School of Music, as long as they do so by the end of 2010.
 Alternatively, they may transfer to this statute, with credit and exemptions as set out in the New Zealand School of Music prospectus.